Compare

 What is Hydra?

 Hydra is an AI-native support platform that bundles support, CRM, automation flows, analytics, and mini-apps on one universal object model.
 It's built for B2B SaaS companies that have outgrown single-purpose tools and don't want to stitch together four products to run customer operations.
+Beyond support, Hydra runs an inbound AI SDR that scores each conversation against a configurable BANT rubric, auto-qualifies or disqualifies the lead, and auto-routes qualified leads with a context-rich handoff.
+It tracks site visitor activity, surfaces per-contact engagement, and books meetings natively over Calendly mid-chat.

 What is Front?

-Front is a customer service platform built around a shared inbox model — email, chat, SMS, and social channels centralized into one interface where teams collaborate on threads with internal comments, assignments, and shared drafts. source Its positioning is communication and collaboration, not CRM — Front integrates with HubSpot, Salesforce, and Pipedrive when full CRM capability is required. source
+Front is a customer service platform built around a shared inbox model: email, chat, SMS, and social channels centralized into one interface where teams collaborate on threads with internal comments, assignments, and shared drafts. source Its positioning is communication and collaboration, not CRM.
+Front integrates with HubSpot, Salesforce, and Pipedrive when full CRM capability is required. source

 TL;DR

 - Hydra is one product with one universal object model.
-Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema — no cross-tool syncing, no separate CRM contract, no copy-paste between dashboards.
+Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema.
+No cross-tool syncing, no separate CRM contract, no copy-paste between dashboards.

 Headline price math